yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![A screen showing pipeline YAML Editor.](images/stepbystep/media/image1001.png "1001 review!")

-    On the left, is the YAML editor containing the pipeline definition and the Tasks Panel to the right, has common components that can be added to the pipeline.
+    On the left, is the YAML editor containing the pipeline definition and the Tasks panel to the right, has common components that can be added to the pipeline.

     Adding these components shows a property panel supporting enable custom configuration for your pipeline, allowing fast configuration.
 The result is additional YAML is added to the pipeline definition with the configuration customization you provided.